lsst/ap_pipe/doc/lsst.ap.pipe/getting-started-gen2.rst

     We recommend using Pan-STARRS for photometry and Gaia for astrometry.
     An example :ref:`config file <command-line-task-config-howto-configfile>` for using these two catalogs can be found in the `ap_verify_hits2015`_ repository.

-- **Calibration products** (biases, flats, and defects, if applicable) ingested into a Butler repository you must specify with the ``--calib`` flag on the command line at runtime
+- **Calibration products** (biases, flats, and possibly others) ingested into a Butler repository that you must specify with the ``--calib`` flag on the command line at runtime

-  - To check if this requirement has been satisfied, you can inspect the :file:`calibRegistry.sqlite3` created in this repository and ensure the information in the flat, bias, and defect tables is accurate
+  - To check if this requirement has been satisfied, you can inspect the :file:`calibRegistry.sqlite3` created in this repository and ensure the information in the tables is accurate

 - **Template images** (of type ``deepCoadd`` by default) for difference imaging must be either in the main Butler repository or in another location you may